 My experience is that the knowledge about breathing within psychiatry, unfortunately, is very limited and doesn’t go much beyond square breathing, which didn’t work for me.
 They have simply not understood the huge impact breathing actually has before, during and after an anxiety attack.

-My asthma is
+My asthma is so much better

 Anxiety and asthma are very closely related.
 My asthma problems started eight years ago, and among other things I’ve had big problems with mucus in my lungs.
 Before, I used to cough to the point where I threw up in order to get the mucus up.
 Thanks to Conscious Breathing I have much less mucus and the mucus I do have I can get it up in a much easier way.